justinmeiners/efficient-programming-with-components/01_data_structures.md

     Some of you think it was a great language.
     They carefully designed a bunch of algorithms which work on arbitrary sequences and one of the algorithms was called [`remove-duplicates`][clhs-duplicates] and it relied on equality.
-    It actually would go through  `N` times rremoving things.
+    It actually would go through `N` times removing things.
     They did not sort.
     They use equality.
     It did work and it worked exceptionally well for most of the applications.